-Once a common way to describe people with intellectual and developmental disabilities, “mental retardation” is a term no longer in favor or employed by The Arc.
-The Arc also advocates for the use of people-first language that puts the person before the disability.
-For example, it is better to say person with autism instead of autistic person.
-Similarly, instead of disabled person, person with a disability is preferred.
-The Arc serves people with disabilities not “disabled” or “handicapped” people.
+Once a common way to describe people with intellectual disabilities, “mental retardation” is a term that is no longer used by The Arc of Chester County.
+Additionally, The Arc advocates for the use of people-first language that puts the person before the disability.
+For example, it is better to say, “a person with autism” instead of “an autistic person”.
+Similarly, instead of “disabled person”, “a person with a disability” is preferred.
+The Arc of Chester County serves people with disabilities, not disabled or handicapped people.

 Chester County, Pennsylvania residents have been on the forefront of eradicating the term “mental retardation.”
 After learning about the campaign to end the use of the “R” word at The Arc of the United States’ 2009 Nation Convention, members of the Chester County Self-Determination Action Team Self-Advocate Subcommittee returned to Chester County to effect systemic change in Pennsylvania.
 The team led a successful campaign to speak out against the use of the “R” word.
 The shared how hurtful the use of the “R” word is and asked Chester County residents to sign a pledge to not use the “R” word in a hurtful or derogatory way.